Regulation of Paramedics

 Regulation, registration/licensing/certification requirements and practise standards differ in each provincial jurisdiction.

 Paramedics in Canada are regulated using two different models: self-regulated or government regulated.
-Paramedics in Alberta, Saskatchewan, Nova Scotia, and New Brunswick are self-regulated.
+Paramedics in Alberta, Saskatchewan, Manitoba, Nova Scotia, and New Brunswick are self-regulated.
 Paramedics in British Columbia, Ontario, Quebec, Prince Edward Island and Newfoundland and Labrador are government regulated.
-Manitoba is in the process of transitioning from a government regulated to a self-regulated model following the addition of Paramedics to the Health Professions Act in 2018.
 Paramedics in the Territories are not yet regulated.

 For details on specific provincial legislation and registration/licensure/certification, practise and professional standards, click on the regulatory body in the province in which you plan to practise.